This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 The Quran is the holy book of Islam.
 It is a collection of revelations that were received by the Prophet Muhammad over the course of twenty-three years in the 7th century CE.
 There is only one version of the Quran, perfectly preserved in written and oral records around the world for nearly 1400 years.

-The above statements are deceptive, or ignorant.
+The above statements are inaccurate.
 The Quran has not been perfectly preserved, even according to Islam's own sources - the subject of this article.

-There is not "one version" of the Quran.
-The text of the Quran used by most Muslims today wasn't standardized until 1924 in Cairo, Egypt.
+Likewise, there is not "only one version" of the Quran.
+The text of the Quran used by most Muslims today was not standardized until 1924 in Cairo, Egypt.
 There are more than 30 Arabic versions of the Quran, containing thousands of textual variants between them, as collated by Hatun Tash and the team at DCCI Ministries.
 There are also textual variants within the manuscript traditions for each of these Arabic versions.

 In addition, even if the Quran were to be perfectly preserved, that would not be proof of its divine origin.
-It would be proof of a dedicated following, or good text transmission practices.
-With the advent of computing, there will be millions of books written every year which will be perfectly preserved going forward.
+It would be proof of a dedicated following, or good textual transmission practices.
+With the advent of computing, there will be millions of books written every year, which will be perfectly preserved.

 Many Muslims claim that the Quran contains advanced knowledge of scientific discoveries that would have been impossible to know in the 7th century: